kiss2u/MyMacsAppCrack/README.md

 ## Now Support PlistEdit Pro v1.10b1

-1. Copy "PlistEdit Pro" file to your .app folder(.app/MacOS).
-2. [OPTIONS] Extract "PlistEdit Pro zh_Hans.lproj.zip" and copy "PlistEdit Pro zh_Hans.lproj" to ".app/Contents/Resources/" if you need Chinese Simple Lang.
-3. In Terminal execute the code for your self sign:
+1. In Terminal execute the code for your self sign:

 ```bash
 sudo codesign -f -s - --timestamp=none /Applications/PlistEdit Pro.app
 ```

-OR YOU CAN USE IT:"PlistEdit Pro v1.10b1.zip" extract copy to "Applications" and "codesign -f -s - --timestamp=none /Applications/PlistEdit Pro.app", you get it!
+YOU CAN USE IT:"PlistEdit Pro v1.10b1.zip" extract copy to "Applications" and "codesign -f -s - --timestamp=none /Applications/PlistEdit Pro.app", you get it!

 ## Now Support Macs Fan Control v1.5.14